Safety Helmets: A Critical Component of Workplace Safety

 • Inspection and Maintenance: Regular inspections and maintenance are required to ensure helmets remain effective.
 Damaged helmets should be replaced immediately.

-What are the Safety Protocols for Helmets?
+What are the Safety Protocols?

 To maximize protection, adhere to the following safety protocols when using helmets: